ofaconsumer/ofaconsumer/README.md

-Open aerospace projects for the average hobbyist.
+We make aerospace projects that anyone can build and use.